Influencer marketing diversity is a problem.

 I have heard influencers being asked to “call out” brands who run campaigns that aren’t diverse.
 Or to turn down event invites out of principle if the guest list isn’t diverse.

 I’m not sure that’s always realistic.
 I think it’s a big assumption that someone is in a position to be able to turn down paid work because of a larger organisation’s lack of understanding and inclusivity.
+So I don’t judge influencers who work on sponsored content campaigns where diversity is less than stellar.
+I DO judge the brands, though.

-To influencers, I will say this:
+To influencers interested in Influencer marketing diversity, I will say this:

 If I am approached to be a part of a speaking panel, an “influencer panel”, or a brand ambassador programme where I am going to be the FACE of a campaign, then I absolutely DO have a responsibility to ask the basic question, “How diverse will this campaign be?”

 If I’m working with a brand on a major piece of activity, then my reputation is aligned to the brand’s reputation.
 So I’m going to ask questions, and I will absolutely walk away if I don’t like the answers.
+Influencer marketing diversity is not an optional extra.

 I want to know I’m not going to accidentally end up sitting next to a Brexit politician, but equally I want to know I’m not going to end up in a photo line-up that’s blindingly white.
-I want to know that when I share this campaign with my community, the images actually LOOK like my community. (side note: if your brand understands why diversity is so important, here’s where you can find out more about working with me)
+I want to know that when I share this campaign with my community, the images actually LOOK like my community.

 Use Your Voice